-Dr Saintier is a senior lecturer in law (Education and Research).
-She joined Exeter Law School in January 2014 from Sheffield University.
+Dr Saintier is Associate Professor in commercial law (Education and Research).
+She joined Exeter Law School (in January 2014 from Sheffield University.

 She previously held positions in Liverpool, Staffordshire and Keele Universities.

-She studied law in France (Université du Havre, Maitrise) and in the UK (University of Southampton (Erasmus/Socrates), Staffordshire University (LLM) and Sheffield University (PhD on commercial agency contracts).
+She studied law in France (Maitrise, Université du Havre, Maitrise) and in the UK (University of Southampton (Erasmus/Socrates), Staffordshire University (LLM) and Sheffield University (PhD on commercial agency contracts).

 Dr Saintier is a member of different professional bodies and societies:

 - Member of the Society of Legal Scholars

 - Member of the British Institute of International and Comparative Law (BICCL)

 - Member of the European network of legal experts Trans European Expert

 - Member of the Society of European Contract SECOLA

 Dr Saintier is co-director of the commercial law centre here in Exeter with Dr Joseph Lee (https://socialsciences.exeter.ac.uk/law/staff/jlee/).